ICIS terms and conditions (“terms”) – English

 2.3.
 Where ICIS engages another processor for carrying out specific processing activities on Customer’s behalf, the same data protection obligations as set out in this DPA shall be imposed on that other processor by way of a contract or other legal act under applicable laws, in particular providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that the processing will meet the requirements of the GDPR.
 Where that other processor fails to fulfil those data protection obligations, ICIS shall (subject to these Terms) remain fully liable to Customer for the performance of that other processor’s obligations.

 2.4.
 The subject-matter of ICIS’s processing is the personal data provided in respect of the ICIS Products and Services and Licensed Materials under these Terms.
 The duration of the processing is the duration of the provision of the ICIS Products and Services and Licensed Materials under these Terms.
 The nature and purpose of the processing is in connection with the provision of the ICIS Products and Services and Licensed Materials under these Terms.
 The types of personal data processed are as set out in relevant product descriptions and other types of personal data submitted to the ICIS Products and Services.
-The categories of data subjects are Customer’s employees, Customer Representatives, Licensed Users and clients, prospects, suppliers, business partners and others whose personal data is submitted to the ICIS Products and Services.
+The categories of data subjects are Customer’s employees, Customer Representatives, Licensed Users and customers, prospects, suppliers, business partners and others whose personal data is submitted to the ICIS Products and Services.

 2.5.
 These Terms including this DPA are Customer’s complete and final documented instructions to ICIS for the processing of personal data.
 Additional or alternate instructions must be agreed upon separately by the parties.
 ICIS will ensure that its personnel engaged in the processing of personal data will process personal data only on Customer’s documented instructions, unless required to do so by applicable laws.